Wat Phra That Lampang Luang: History

 Wat Phra That Lampang Luang was founded in the 15th century.
 There is also a myth about the earlier beginnings of the temple, when the northern territories of present-day Thailand were called the Hariphunchai Kingdom.

-In 1732, Chiang Mai and Lamphun cities were take over by the Burmese armies, The Burmese king turned his attention to Lampang.
-He ordered his armies to occupy the city, which was a deserted and had no ruler at that time.Wat Phra That Lampang Luang got taken and turned into an enemy camp,but not expecting an attack from the defenders.
+In 1732, Chiang Mai and Lamphun cities were taken over by Burmese armies.
+The Burmese king turned his attention to Lampang.
+He ordered his armies to occupy the city, which was a deserted and had no ruler at that time.
+Wat Phra That Lampang Luang got taken and turned into an enemy camp, but not expecting an attack from the defenders.
 Phraya Chaisongkhram, formerly known as Thipchang (Divine Elephant), gathered his men and sneaked into the temple ready for surprise attack.
-As a result of this raid, he shot the king of Burma army, who commanded the Burmese army resulting in the defeat of the enemy.
+As a result of this raid, he shot the king, who commanded the Burmese army, resulting in the defeat of the enemy.

 Thipchang became the ruler of Lampang and started the Chet Ton dynasty, or officially Thippachak.

 Today, a statue of Thipchang, who became a hero, can be seen in the temple complex.
 Moreover, bullet marks visible on the walls are evidence of these turbulent events.